Why do we think this is the only reality? Perhaps there are other realities and other modes of experiencing the Universe?

 We think this is reality, but science, philosopher, mystic, shaman, and theologian all tell us there is much more to this existence.
 Perhaps you are ready to take the next steps to embark on an adventure to test the boundaries of your illusions about reality?
 If so, we can help.

-A separate reality is not only possible it is a necessity.
+A separate reality is not only possible, it is a necessity.
 If you live your entire life in the confines of the cultural narrative, you deprive yourself of the greatest opportunity of all.
+Naïve realism is a self-imposed prison.
 There is too much proof available regarding altered and higher states of consciousness.
 Don’t miss the option to investigate other realms of reality.

 We take for granted the marvelous equipment we possess.
 Most people fail to take advantage of the default setting of our dream state.
 Dreaming is proof that other realities exist.
 The Shamanic Journey or its rebranded versions of creative visualization also give us clues about our awareness.
 We know every convenience of our modern society is the product of imagination.
 Yet, we fail to see the potential of using other tools to explore it.
 We settle instead for the belief in religious mythology.
 Don’t let this be you.